Non-compressible hemorrhage is the most common preventable cause of death on battlefield and in civilian traumatic injuries.

-Dry Eye Disease affects tens of millions of people in US, and more than hundred millions world-wide.
+Dry Eye Disease affects tens of millions of people world-wide.
 In this condition, the tear film is insufficient to protect corneal surface, resulting in discomfort and even loss of sight.

-Electrical stimulation of the lacrimal gland increases secretion of tear fluid, and provides relief to patients afflicted by dry eye disease.
+Electrical stimulation of the efferent and afferent neurons controlling the lacrimal gland increases secretion of tear fluid, and provides relief to patients afflicted by dry eye disease.

 We study the mechanisms of stimulation of the lacrimal gland and develop a wireless implant to increase tear secretion.